dengking/programming-language/docs/C++/Idiom/Object-based-resource-management/Copy-and-swap-idiom/index.md

 And we say we're finished; this now manages an array, without leaks.
 However, it suffers from three problems, marked sequentially in the code as `(n)`.

-1) The first is the **self-assignment test**.
+1、The first is the **self-assignment test**.
 This check serves two purposes: it's an easy way to prevent us from running needless code **on self-assignment**, and it protects us from subtle bugs (such as deleting the array only to try and copy it).
 But in all other cases it merely serves to slow the program down, and act as noise in the code; **self-assignment** rarely occurs(**self-assignment**几乎不会发生), so most of the time this check is a waste.
 It would be better if the operator could work properly without it.

-2) The second is that it only provides a **basic exception guarantee**.
+2、The second is that it only provides a **basic exception guarantee**.
 If `new int[mSize]` fails, `*this`will have been modified.
 (Namely, the size is wrong and the data is gone!)
 For a **strong exception guarantee**, it would need to be something akin to(类似于):

 ```cpp
 dumb_array& operator=(const dumb_array& other)